NileshPatel17/ng-multiselect-dropdown/README.md

 ### Opening Issue

-Please share sample code using codesandbox or stackblitz help me re-produce the issue.
+Please share sample code using codesandbox.com or stackblitz.com to help me re-produce the issue.

 ## License